Establishing your communications approach

 Families who do not have internet access at home, such as those who live in an area without 4G reception, should talk to the school about how students may receive materials that do not require online access.

 Some students with disability and additional learning needs may use a range of equipment and technology (accessible software) at school that is necessary for their learning in the home environment.
 In these instances, the school should work with families to support their access free of charge.
 Exceptions would be where the equipment is large or heavy or requires intensive training to operate safely.
 Schools should also nominate a contact person to facilitate requests for troubleshooting or damage.

 Schools can access free interpreting and translating services to communicate with families.

 Translated health information

-Translated health resources about coronavirus (COVID-19) are also available:
+Translated health resources about COVID-19 are also available:

 - Visit the Translated resources - coronavirus disease (COVID-19) web page to access these resources.